yanguango/promised/README.md

-# promise-ts
+# promised
-A 150 loc Promises/A+ implementation in TypeScript
+A 150 loc Promises/A+ implementation.

 ```
 npm install